SelfMOTR: Revisiting MOTR with Self-Generating Detection Priors: Experiments

 \subsection{Datasets \& Metrics}

 \textbf{DanceTrack.} DanceTrack \cite{sun2022dancetrack} is a large-scale dataset for multi-person tracking in dynamic group dancing scenarios.
-It is characterized by objects with highly uniform appearance and diverse, non-linear motion patterns, encouraging MOT methods to rely less on visual distinctiveness and more on motion pattern modeling. \\ \textbf{MOT17.} MOT17 \cite{dendorfer2020motchallenge} is a widely used, smaller-scale pedestrian tracking dataset featuring crowded street scenes.
-It offers diverse pedestrian appearances and mostly linear motion patterns.
-The sequences also vary in camera motion, viewpoints, and weather conditions. \\ \textbf{Metrics.} For evaluation, we primarily adopt the Higher Order Tracking Accuracy (HOTA) metric~\cite{luiten2021hota}, as it provides a balanced measure of detection accuracy (DetA) and association accuracy (AssA), and more generally decomposes performance into complementary components of tracking quality.
+It is characterized by objects with highly uniform appearance and diverse, non-linear motion patterns, encouraging MOT methods to rely less on visual distinctiveness and more on motion pattern modeling. \\ \textbf{Bird Flock Tracking (BFT).} BFT \cite{zheng2024nettrack} dataset includes 106 clips from the BBC documentary series Earthflight \cite{downer2011earthflight}.
+It is specifically designed to challenge multi-object tracking algorithms through the severe, continuous target deformation and unpredictable aerial maneuvers of fast-moving bird flocks. \\ \textbf{AnimalTrack.} AnimalTrack \cite{sun2022dancetrack} is a multi-animal tracking benchmark containing 58 manually labeled sequences that capture diverse objects and environments.
+Although smaller than datasets like DanceTrack or BFT, it challenges existing tracking algorithms with highly occluded scenes, unpredictable motion, and a dense concentration of objects, averaging 33 targets per sequence. \\ \textbf{Metrics.} For evaluation, we primarily adopt the Higher Order Tracking Accuracy (HOTA) metric~\cite{luiten2021hota}, as it provides a balanced measure of detection accuracy (DetA) and association accuracy (AssA), and more generally decomposes performance into complementary components of tracking quality.
 In addition to HOTA, we report the standard multi-object tracking metrics MOTA~\cite{bernardin2008evaluating} and IDF1~\cite{ristani2016performance} to facilitate comparison with prior work, where MOTA aggregates false positives, false negatives, and identity switches into a single score, and IDF1 measures the consistency of identity preservation over time.
 For detection performance, we follow the COCO evaluation protocol~\cite{lin2014coco} and use the mean Average Precision (mAP) computed over multiple IoU thresholds.
 As is common in the literature, we refer to this mAP simply as AP.
-AP denotes the main COCO metric, $\text{AP@[0.50:0.95]}$, obtained by averaging the per-IoU AP over 10 thresholds $\{0.50, 0.55, \dots, 0.95\}$.